briangmiguel/technology-modernization-fund/_pages/projects.md

 ---

-## Multi-Cloud Security Operations Center
+## Multi Cloud Security Operations Center

 {% include project-data.html path="ftc-multi-cloud-socaas" %}
 This project will keep sensitive law enforcement, corporate competition filing, and American consumer data more secure and resilient to attack.
 FTC collects data from thousands of corporate merger filings and millions of consumer fraud complaints every year.
 Along with U.S. and International law enforcement partners, the FTC uses this data to promote competition and protect consumers.
 The data is under increasingly sophisticated attacks from multiple adversaries.